GLITCH-in-MATRIX9/VDS-Vikram-Design-Studio-/README.md

 # VDS-Vikram-Design-Studio-
-This Project is a freelance Project for Vikram Design Studio
+This Project is a complete CMS for Vikram Design Studio